liamloads/subtraction/README.md

 #### Details

-The command line interface accepts 2 numeric parameters.
+The command line interface accepts two numeric parameters.

 The result is the first parameter subtracted by the second parameter.